TeamKarbonOfficial/BinaryExtras/README.md

 >>> **Question Mode = false DONE**: Instructions(TextView) will show if the user had gotten the question to the previous answer right or wrong.

->**TODO**: Make sure that once noOfQns (Total quantity of questions) == currentQn (Current qn number), the following Result mode (Question Mode = false) will cause "Press the derpy button to see your results!" to be added behind the original result string in Instructions.setText(string).
-BUGFIX IN PROGRESS.
+>**DONE**: Make sure that once noOfQns (Total quantity of questions) == currentQn (Current qn number), the following Result mode (Question Mode = false) will cause "Press the derpy button to see your results!" to be added behind the original result string in Instructions.setText(string). *BUG FIXED*.